 Where to stay in Rjukan in winter

 If you want to stay near Rjukan for the night, I can highly recommend Sandviken Camping.
-There are cute wooden cabins located just by the lake with the fjord view.
+There are cute wooden cabins located just by the lake with a fjord view.
 You also get access to the sauna – perfect after the whole day out in the cold!
 That’s where I met some Polish climbers, who helped me try ice climbing for the first time the next day.
-Check the availability and the prices here.
+Check the availability and prices here.

 Read more: Best Norwegian gifts and souvenirs

 While it’s true that the Norway winter temperature can go down to -25°C or even -40°C in Svalbard or higher in the mountains, that’s not the case everywhere.
 On the west coast, the winter temperatures often stay around zero.
 That’s thanks to the warm Gulf Stream, which is bringing a milder climate to that part of the country.
 Norway’s winter weather can be easily changeable and much colder in other places, though, so dress accordingly if you plan to travel there.

 #12 You can explore the cute local Christmas markets